2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Other Features Of The 2018 Sacagawea Dollar

-The coin’s most distinctive characteristic is its incused edge lettering, which includes the year “2018,” mint mark (P, D, or S), and “E PLURIBUS UNUM”—a feature introduced in 2009 that differentiates Native American Dollars from earlier Sacagawea issues.
+The coin’s most distinctive characteristic is its incused edge lettering, which includes the year “2018,” mint mark (P, D, or S), and “E PLURIBUS UNUM” — a feature introduced in 2009 that differentiates Native American Dollars from earlier Sacagawea issues.

 This edge inscription process creates two collectible varieties: Position A (lettering reads upside-down when obverse faces up) and Position B (lettering reads correctly when obverse faces up).
+Both positions occur randomly as coins are fed through the Schuler edge-lettering machine, meaning neither is intentionally produced by the Mint.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List